wintersrd/pipelinewise-tap-mssql/MS_CDC_SETUP.md

 This implication of MSSQL log_based replication approach uses Change Data Capture only.
 It does not support Change Tracking due to the obvious limitations and performance overheads.

+## Primary Key Update

+A primary key update is when the value of the primary key is altered.
+In many application the primary key for a table is an allocated number based on a sequence, so it is not possible to update.
+In some database schema's it is techniquely possible to update a primary key e.g. change an Employee ID from `joesmith` to `joesmith1`.
+This is generally frowned upon as it can have undesirable consequences.

+It is important to note because of undesirables consequences, when CDC is enabled on a table you cannot update the primary key.
+This is noted in the Microsoft documentation here https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server?view=sql-server-ver16 .
+If the primary key needs to be updated it the Change Data Capture must be disabled on the table.

 ## Setup Example

 The following example works with the MSSQL AdventureWorks2016 database.
 If you would like to try the example, please download and install the AdventureWorks database from here.